-INTRODUCTION 3 PART A - GENERAL INFORMATION ABOUT THE EUROPEAN SOLIDARITY CORPS 4 What is the policy context?
+INTRODUCTION 3 PART A - GENERAL INFORMATION ABOUT THE EUROPEAN SOLIDARITY CORPS 1 What is the policy context?
 What are the objectives, priorities and important characteristics of the European Solidarity Corps?
-6 What are the Actions and the quality and support measures?
+What are the Actions and the quality and support measures?
 What is the budget?
-11 Who implements the European Solidarity Corps?
-12 What other bodies are involved in the implementation of the European Solidarity Corps?
-Who can participate in the European Solidarity Corps?
-PART B - PARTICIPATION OF YOUNG PEOPLE IN SOLIDARITY ACTIVITIES VOLUNTEERING PROJECTS What are Volunteering projects?
-Which activities can be supported under this Action?
-How to set up a volunteering project?
-What are the eligibility criteria for volunteering activities?
+Who implements the European Solidarity Corps?
+What other bodies are involved in the implementation of the European Solidarity Corps?
+Who can participate in the European Solidarity Corps? who can participate in the European Solidarity Corps: 13 PART B - PARTICIPATION OF YOUNG PEOPLE IN SOLIDARITY ACTIVITIES 17 VOLUNTEERING PROJECTS 18 What are Volunteering projects?
+18 Which activities can be supported under this Action?
+18 How to set up a volunteering project?
+19 What are the eligibility criteria for volunteering activities?
+22 What are the eligible costs and the applicable funding rules?
+24 What are the unit costs per day per participant?
+28 How to access funding?
+29 VOLUNTEERING TEAMS IN HIGH PRIORITY AREAS 31 What are Volunteering Teams in High Priority Areas?
+31 What are the priorities of 2024 call for this Action?
+31 What are the objectives?
+31 Which activities can be supported under this Action?
+32 How to set up a project?
+33 What are the criteria used to assess projects?
+34 What are the eligible costs and the applicable funding rules?
+37 QUALITY LABEL FOR VOLUNTEERING IN SOLIDARITY ACTIVITIES What is the Quality Label?
+38 What are the different types of Quality Label?
+How does it work?
+38 What are the Principles and Quality Standards?
+39 What is the Quality Label for lead organisations?
+41 What are the criteria used to assess the Quality Label?
+41 What are the monitoring, reporting and quality assurance measures?
+43 SOLIDARITY PROJECTS 45 What is a Solidarity Project?
+45 What are the objectives?
+45 How to set up a Solidarity Project?
+46 What are the criteria used to assess projects?
 What are the eligible costs and the applicable funding rules?
-What are the unit costs per day per participant?
-How to access funding?
-VOLUNTEERING TEAMS IN HIGH PRIORITY AREAS What are Volunteering Teams in High Priority Areas?
-What are the priorities of 2023 call for this Action?
-What are the objectives?
-Which activities can be supported under this Action?
-How to set up a project?
-What are the criteria used to assess projects?
-33 What are the eligible costs and the applicable funding rules?
-QUALITY LABEL FOR VOLUNTEERING IN SOLIDARITY ACTIVITIES 37 What is the Quality Label?
-37 What are the different types of Quality Label?
-37 How does it work?
-37 What are the Principles and Quality Standards?
-38 What is the Quality Label for lead organisations?
-40 What are the criteria used to assess the Quality Label?
-40 What are the monitoring, reporting and quality assurance measures?
-42 SOLIDARITY PROJECTS 44 What is a Solidarity Project?
-44 What are the objectives?
-How to set up a Solidarity Project?
-What are the criteria used to assess projects?
-What are the eligible costs and the applicable funding rules?
-48 What are the unit costs per day of work?
+49 What are the unit costs per day of work?
+50 PART C - PARTICIPATION OF YOUNG PEOPLE IN HUMANITARIAN AID RELATED SOLIDARITY ACTIVITIES 51 QUALITY LABEL FOR HUMANITARIAN AID VOLUNTEERING 52 What is the Quality Label?
+What are the different types of Quality Label?
+How does it work?
+What are the Quality Standards?
+What are the criteria used to assess the Quality Label?